Configuring Deltanji Deploy

 Configuring the Deltanji Server

-1. Set up a single-version sequential file location for the objects which are to be transferred to the non-networked machine where Deltanji Deploy will being used to install them.
+1. Set up a single-version sequential file location for the objects which are to be transferred to the non-networked machine where Deltanji Deploy will be used to install them.
 All components (i.e. '*') must be mapped to one physical location with a storage format of 'F'.
 There should be no additional mappings for binary and text files.
 Typically this location holds Deltanji's record of what has 'gone live' (see transfer route activation in the next step), so you should set the 'Browse fileset contents?' option to 'No' on the location definition.
-Otherwise a user-initiate browse of an outbound fileset will reset the location's list of objects.
+If you don't do this a user-initiated browse of an outbound fileset will clear the location's list of objects and repopulate it with only the objects in the browsed fileset.

 Note: In order for Deltanji Deploy to function, it is essential that the outbound sequential file location on the main Deltanji server has the same location name as the target installation location on the Deltanji Deploy instance.
 For example, if the Deltanji Deploy target M-format location is named LIVE then the outbound F-format location on Deltanji must also be named LIVE.